Robot software

 Robot software is the set of coded commands or instructions that tell a mechanical device and electronic system, known together as a robot, what tasks to perform.
 Robot software is used to perform autonomous tasks.
 Many software systems and frameworks have been proposed to make programming robots easier.

 Some robot software aims at developing intelligent mechanical devices.
 Common tasks include feedback loops, control, pathfinding, data filtering, locating and sharing data.

 Introduction

-While it is a specific type of software, it is still quite diverse.
-Each manufacturer has their own robot software.

-While the vast majority of software is about manipulation of data and seeing the result on-screen, robot software is for the manipulation of objects or tools in the real world.
+Robot software is a unique form of software that can be implemented in diverse ways.
+Each manufacturer uses their own proprietary software versions.
+While most software manipulates data causing on-screen results, robot software manipulates objects or tools in the real world.